 By default, WordPress shows full posts on your home page, blog page, and archives of your site.

-This makes your WordPress website slower, and it can also cause issues with search engines because it means you will have duplicate content on your site.
+However, our experience has shown that this makes a WordPress website slower, and it can also cause issues with search engines because it means you will have duplicate content on your site.

 Using excerpts will make your pages load faster because you will only be loading a small part of each article.
 You may want to use excerpts on: